SpecFlowOSS/SpecFlow.Plus.Examples/SeleniumGridWebTest/readme.md

-# Selenium Gird Web Test Example
+# Selenium Grid Web Test Example

 This is a example how to use SpecFlow and SpecFlow+Runner to run Selenium Web Tests for different Browsers.
 The example is based on https://github.com/techtalk/SpecFlow.Plus.Examples/tree/master/SeleniumWebTest